openvinotoolkit/openvino/docs/OV_Runtime_UG/automatic_batching.md

 This article provides a preview of the new Automatic Batching function, including how it works, its configurations, and testing performance.

-## (Automatic) Batching Execution
+## Enabling/Disabling Automatic Batching

-The Automatic-Batching is a preview of the new functionality in the OpenVINO™ toolkit.
-It performs automatic batching on-the-fly (grouping inference requests together) to improve device utilization, with no programming effort from the user.
-Gathering the input and scattering the output from the individual inference requests required for the batch happen transparently, without affecting the application code.

-The feature targets primarily the existing code written for inferencing many requests (each instance with the batch size 1).
-To obtain corresponding performance improvements, the application must be *running many inference requests simultaneously*.
+Auto-batching primarily targets the existing code written for inferencing many requests, each instance with the batch size 1.
+To obtain corresponding performance improvements, the application **must be running many inference requests simultaneously**.
-As explained below, the auto-batching functionality can be also used via a particular *virtual* device.
+Auto-batching can also be used via a particular *virtual* device.

 Batching is a straightforward way of leveraging the compute power of GPU and saving on communication overheads.
-The automatic batching is "implicitly" triggered on the GPU when the `ov::hint::PerformanceMode::THROUGHPUT` is specified for the `ov::hint::performance_mode` property for the `compile_model` or `set_property` calls.
+Automatic Batching is "implicitly" triggered on the GPU when `ov::hint::PerformanceMode::THROUGHPUT` is specified for the `ov::hint::performance_mode` property for the `compile_model` or `set_property` calls.

 @sphinxtabset